istio/istio.io/_docs/tasks/istio-auth.md

 * Verify Istio Auth setup

-## Per-cluster CA VS. per-namespace CA
+## Per-cluster CA vs. per-namespace CA

-You need to learn the difference between per-cluster CA and per-namespace CA:
+There are two deployment modes for Istio CA, per-cluster and per-namespace.
+The following describes the differences between them.

 **Per-cluster CA**: